danielemegna/fubles-plus/backend/README.md

 $ yarn start
 ```

-On watch to use autoreload during develoment:
+Or watch to use autoreload during develoment:
 ```
 $ yarn watch
 ```